A good color sense is the most potent weapon of an artist because color adds life to your art.

 Moving on with our list, we have the “Color Design Workbook” written by Sean Adams, which can be the ultimate guide for graphic designers.
 Adams has gone to the very roots while describing the background of color.
 He has discussed how laws of physics and different wavelengths of light impact your perception of color in this world.

-The book also explains how graphic designers are often afraid of using bold colors in their artwork.
+The book also explains how graphic designers often fear using bold colors in their artwork.
 They tend to use safe and traditional colors that are tried and tested for any default digital color palette.
 But, their limited understanding of color theory and how colors work prevents them from experimenting with colors.

 So, this book focuses on discussing and explaining the very basics of color theory that can help you enhance your understanding of color in general.
 Once you’re done with the book, we believe you’ll feel much more confident in experimenting with bold and vibrant shades and hues.